msobanjo/courseware/topics/groovy/syntax/README.md

 ## Optional Parenthesis
 ### Overview
 In an attempt to make code more readable, with Groovy you have the choice of omitting parenthesis if you choose to.
-For exmaple on function calls, you can omit parenthesis:
+For example on function calls, you can omit parenthesis:
 ```groovy
 // calling a function like in java
 System.out.println("Hello")